 - Before you start work on any septic drain fields you must not be in an Environment Agency Groundwater Source Protection Zone.
 This is to protect abstracted drinking water.

 "That's all well and good but how do you go about installing one?"
-Fear not we've got you covered here with an installation guide.
+Fear not we've got you covered here with an installation guide for drainage fields.

 How to determine the size of your septic drain field?